Filk/Veaper/README.txt

 VEAPER

-Convert a AAF Resolve Da Vinci to a Reaper Project
+Convert an Avid AAF Resolve Da Vinci Project to a Reaper Project

 Check the Releases page on this repository to download the app for Mac or Windows.